Vive la résistance.

 Favorite Christmas movie: It's a Wonderful Life (with Christmas in Connecticut being a close second.
 Seriously, that movie is wonderful and woefully under-appreciated.)

 I'm sure I could come up with more, but I'll spare you.
 I will say, however, that "Favorite horror film" does not appear here on purpose, because I really just can't do horror movies.
 They give me nightmares.

 I don't cable, I Netflix and Prime and am debating doing Hulu as well.
-I'm loving a lot of the Netflix series—Orange is the New Black, Unbreakable Kimmy Schmidt, Wet, Hot American Summer, and I just finished Bojack Horseman.
-Currently in the midst of Jessica Jones.
-Some other favorites are: Doctor Who, South Park, Archer, Modern Family, Drunk History, and when I can catch it, I love the Late Show with Stephen Colbert.
+I love a lot of the Netflix series—Orange is the New Black, Unbreakable Kimmy Schmidt, Wet, Hot American Summer, Bojack Horseman—but no, I haven't watched Stranger Things yet.
+Some other favorites are: Doctor Who, Sherlock, South Park, Archer, Modern Family, Drunk History, and when I can catch it, I love the Late Show with Stephen Colbert and Last Week Tonight.
 30 Rock and Futurama are what I watch when I want to have something on but not really watch it, so consequentially I've seen every episode of both quite a few times.
 I'm one of those nerds who doesn't watch Game of Thrones because I like the books more.
 But I CANNOT WAIT to see American Gods on Starz.